michel1991/ocp-java-11/stream/md/PARALLEL.md

 For this reason, options C, E, and F are correct.
 Note that option E retrieves a parallel stream of an already parallel stream, which is allowed.

+#### Given an IntStream, which method would you use to obtain an equivalent parallel Stream˂T˃?
+* A. parallel()
+* B. parallelStream()
+* C. parallels()
+* D. getParallel()
+* E. getParallelStream()
+* F. None of the above

+Trick question!
+The correct method to obtain an equivalent parallel stream of an existing IntStream is parallel(), but for an IntStream this returns another IntStream, not a generic Stream˂T˃.
+For this reason, option F is correct.

 #### Which statements about parallel streams are correct?
 (Choose two.)
 * A. A parallel stream is always faster than a serial stream.